Live Science Verdict

 The MSRP of the Xiaomi Smart Band 7 varies by location, listed as £54.99 on its main website, and you can add changeable strap colors at checkout for £4.99.
 Mi ships worldwide, and you can also purchase this watch via third-party retailers like Amazon for discounted rates down from $50.99.

 We think this fitness tracker is reasonably priced considering the number of features available, its fantastic battery life, and access to an app.
+For that reason, it ranks highly in our round-up of the best budget fitness trackers.

 Design and display